guard() API

 import { guard } from 'fuze-ai'

-// Basic — all defaults from fuze.toml
+// Basic, defaults from registerTools() and fuze.toml

-const search = guard(async (query: string) => {
+const search = guard(async function search(query: string) {

 return await vectorDb.search(query)